Vano26/frontend-project-lvl1/README.md

-**Installation**
+## Installation:
-\nClone this repository on your machine and write sudo npm link in the project directory.
+Clone this repository on your machine and write sudo npm link in the project directory.
 Implied that you have already installed Node.js

 This is a console game.
 To start playing, type brain-even in the console.